Gemstone: Value

 Apart from the more generic and commonly used gemstones such as from diamonds, rubies, sapphires, and emeralds, pearls and opal have also been defined as precious in the jewellery trade.
-Up to the discoveries of bulk amethyst in Brazil in the 19th century, amethyst was considered a "precious stone" as well, going back to ancient Greece.
+Up to the discoveries of bulk amethyst in Brazil in the 19th century, amethyst was considered a "precious stone" as well (as one of the cardinal gems), going back to ancient Greece.
 Even in the last century certain stones such as aquamarine, peridot and cat's eye (cymophane) have been popular and hence been regarded as precious, thus reinforcing the notion that a mineral's rarity may have been implicated in its classification as a precious stone and thus contribute to its value.

 Today the gemstone trade no longer makes such a distinction.
 Many gemstones are used in even the most expensive jewelry, depending on the brand-name of the designer, fashion trends, market supply, treatments, etc. Nevertheless, diamonds, rubies, sapphires, and emeralds still have a reputation that exceeds those of other gemstones.

 Rare or unusual gemstones, generally understood to include those gemstones which occur so infrequently in gem quality that they are scarcely known except to connoisseurs, include andalusite, axinite, cassiterite, clinohumite, painite and red beryl.

 Gemstone pricing and value are governed by factors and characteristics in the quality of the stone.
 These characteristics include clarity, rarity, freedom from defects, the beauty of the stone, as well as the demand for such stones.
 There are different pricing influencers for both colored gemstones, and for diamonds.
 The pricing on colored stones is determined by market supply-and-demand, but diamonds are more intricate.